Opentrons/Protocols/protocols/1599/README.md

 * [OT-2](https://opentrons.com/ot-2)

 ## Process
-1. Input your dilution factor, total mixing volume, number of samples, number of dilutions per sample, dilution start well (in format 'row + column', ex: 'A1'), dilution orientation, and tip use strategy (per each sample's dilution).
+1. Input your dilution plate type, dilution factor, total mixing volume, number of samples, number of dilutions per sample, dilution start well (in format 'row + column', ex: 'A1'), dilution orientation, and tip use strategy (per each sample's dilution).
 2. Download your protocol.
 3. Upload your protocol into the [OT App](https://opentrons.com/ot-app).
 4. Set up your deck according to the deck map.